Los Angeles California Temple: Setting

 Located at 10777 W. Santa Monica Boulevard in the Westwood district of Los Angeles, the temple sits atop a small hill above the intersection of Overland Avenue and Santa Monica Boulevard.
 The well manicured grounds are open to the public and are filled with various plants, including Canary Island Pine trees, several varieties of palm trees, Bird of Paradise trees, olive trees, and rare Chinese Ginkgo trees.
 At the left and right of the temple are two fountains, and at the front is a large reflection pool.
 Several family-themed statues further beautify the grounds.
 In December, the temple grounds are decorated with thousands of multi-colored lights in celebration of Christmas.

-While not as regionally prominent as the temples in Oakland, San Diego, and Washington, D.C., the temple is still a distinctive feature of the westside of Los Angeles.
+While not as regionally prominent as the temples in Oakland, San Diego, and outside of Washington, D.C., the temple is still a distinctive feature of the westside of Los Angeles.
 Numerous church facilities are on its grounds including a meetinghouse, a baseball field, the headquarters of the church's California Los Angeles Mission, and apartments (used by missionaries, temple workers, temple patrons, and visiting church officials).

 The remaining land of the million-square-foot lot, along Manning Avenue, was subdivided for residential lots, the sale of which considerably offset the expense of constructing the temple.
 Along with the Bern Switzerland Temple, dedicated a few months before, these were the church's first temples built outside of an LDS Church-dominated area.
 The Los Angeles Temple was the first temple explicitly designed for automobile accessibility: with its parking facilities being larger than those of any temple built previously and with no direct pedestrian connection between the front doors and Santa Monica Boulevard.

 Architecture

 The temple's architecture is generally Modernist, an aesthetic that extends to the choice of exterior cladding: 146,000 square feet (14,000 m2) of Mo-Sai pre-cast concrete facing, a mixture of crushed quartz and white Portland cement quarried in Utah and Nevada.
 The temple is 369 feet (112 m) long, 269 feet (82 m) wide and has an overall height of 257 feet (78 m).
 Atop the temple stands a 16-foot (5 m) tall statue of the angel Moroni.
 The building's architect, Edward O. Anderson, patterned it after Mayan architecture.

 The rooms include a baptistry, celestial room, four ordinance rooms, ten sealing rooms, and an assembly room that stretches the entire length of the temple.
-The Los Angeles Temple as includes two 30-foot (9 m) pools on each side of the connected side buildings.
+The Los Angeles Temple also includes two 30-foot (9 m) pools on each side of the connected side buildings.
 The Los Angeles Temple features murals on the walls of its progressive-style ordinance rooms, including the celestial room.
 The only other temples with celestial room murals are the Idaho Falls Idaho Temple and the first New Zealand Temple.